 Contact Don if you are a grantmaker or media representative to learn more about the Support Center’s programs and services or sector-wide nonprofit leadership issues.

 Don holds an M.S. in Leadership and Strategic Management from Manhattanville College, and a B.A. in Psychology and Education from Queens College of CUNY.
-He has served a Selection Committee member for the New York Times Nonprofit Excellence Awards and he currently serves on the Grantmakers for Effective Organization’s (GEO) Capacity Building Advisory Committee.
+He has served a Selection Committee member for the New York Times Nonprofit Excellence Awards and currently serves on the Board of Directors of Grantmakers for Effective Organizations (GEO) in Washington, D.C.
 Don is an adjunct professor in the graduate division of New York University’s Heyman Center for Philanthropy and Fundraising in New York City.

 Crystal leads the Support Center’s operations and finance functions, managing the administration of consulting, coaching and training agreements and assisting in data management and IT coordination.
 She brings a range of administrative, human resources and financial expertise to the Support Center from previous experiences in the corporate and nonprofit sectors.
 Most recently she handled administration, IT and budgeting for the NYC Build It Back program, and previously, with other nonprofit organizations.

-Xander Subashi is the Associate Director of Programs at the Support Center, having joined the organization in late 2015 as a Board Fellow while in graduate school.
-He oversees the Interim Executive Director Program and manages Support Center’s impact economy initiatives, which support social enterprises, revenue-generating nonprofits, and impact investors and funders.
-His graduate school studies centered on impact investing and philanthropy, social enterprise development, nonprofit management, and leadership in education.
-Prior to graduate school and working at the Support Center, Xander was an educator focusing on experiential and service learning, as well as a classroom teacher, counselor, and varsity coach.
+Xander is the Director of Programs at Support Center, where he oversees the Executive Search practice and Interim Executive Director training and placement programs.
+He also manages Support Center’s impact economy initiatives, which support social enterprises, revenue-generating nonprofits, and impact investors and funders.
+Xander has worked at Support Center in several capacities since the fall of 2015, when he joined the organization as a Board Fellow while in graduate school.
+There his studies centered on philanthropy and impact investing, nonprofit management, social enterprise development, and leadership in education.
+Prior to graduate school and working at Support Center, Xander was an educator focusing on experiential and service learning, as well as a middle and high school Latin teacher, college counselor, and varsity coach.
 He holds an MBA from Columbia Business School, an MA in school leadership from Teachers College, Columbia, and a BA in Latin and Greek from Haverford College.

 Janice Alderman has worked in development for more than 25 years.
 Through JAZ Consulting, she has provided more than 20 organizations with annual campaign, major gift, foundation and corporate fundraising consulting, managed grant writing, lead strategic planning initiatives, created communications strategy, trained board members in development, aided in board development and provided copywriting.
 Prior to that, she was Vice President of Development for Children’s Aid and Family Services in Paramus, NJ and served as the Director of Development for Women in Cable and Telecommunications.